ruhulmus/pdf-size-reduce/README.md

 ## Shrinkpdf

 PDF Size Reduce(compress) using Ghostscript at terminal.
+Required 2 things for the process

+1. Installed `Ghostscript` in your machine
+2. shrinkpdf.sh file

  ### Execution Process